anfego/tuppleSpace/README.md

         Wildcards will be described below.
     int user_types[PP_MAX_USER_TYPES];
-    int server_flag;  // I begin to execute server code if true
+    int server_flag;  // I begin to execute server code if true If this rank becomes a server, it should stop accepting Puts after it has exhausted a gigabyte.
     Discussion:
         The user should do MPI_Init and MPI_Finalize.